yanghenryliu/yanghenryliu.github.io/_pages/cv.md

   * Reviewer for Connection Science
   * Reviewer for JMIR Medical Education
   * Reviewer for IEEE Internet Computing
-  * Reviewer for Journal of Medical Internet Research (JMIR)
+  * Reviewer for the Journal of Medical Internet Research (JMIR)
   * Reviewer for ACM Transactions on Computing for Healthcare (HEALTH)
   * Reviewer for IEEE Transactions on Quantum Engineering (TQE)